East African Community agrees on regional force to try to end Congo unrest | Law-Order

 Recent attempts to stop the violence militarily have proven unsuccessful, and in some cases backfired, security analysts and human rights groups say.
 Congo imposed martial law in its eastern Ituri and North Kivu provinces in May and began joint operations with Uganda's army in November against the Islamist group, known as the Allied Democratic Forces (ADF).

-Foreign armed groups, which include an Islamist insurgency with origins in Uganda and ties to Islamic State (IS), "must disarm and return unconditionally and immediately to their respective countries of origin," the president's office said, without providing further details about the force.
-Tanzania already contributes 835 troops to the U.N.'s peacekeeping mission, while Kenya contributes 250.

-The U.N. has previously accused neighbouring Uganda and Rwanda of backing rebel groups in the mineral-rich region, accusations the two countries firmly deny.
-Recent attempts to stop the violence militarily have proven unsuccessful, and in some cases backfired, security analysts and human rights groups say.

-Congo imposed martial law in its eastern Ituri and North Kivu provinces in May and began joint operations with Uganda's army in November against the Islamist group, known as the Allied Democratic Forces (ADF).
 The ADF often murders civilians in retaliation for military campaigns against it, human rights groups and security analysts say.
 It killed more than 1,200 people in 2021, up almost 50% on the previous year, according to the U.N.
+Meanwhile a meeting that had been expected to take place on Friday between Congo President Felix Tshisekedi and representatives of another group, the M23, in Kenya's capital did not take place, Tshisekedi's spokesperson, Tina Salama, tweeted.
+She did not give a reason why it failed to take place.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)